syntevo/syntevo.github.io/SmartGit/Latest/Log.md

 such relation between the mapped commit and the actual commit, still you will be able to see which of your filtered commits are part of which ref's history.
+Mapped refs which are not exactly located at the commit to which they are attached will be denoted by `~`.

 The **Graph** can be customized in many ways from the *Options*-menu (≡).